HL7/CDA-ccda/input/pagecontent/uscdi_guidance.md

-The Basic Occupation template is a simple observation template that is similar to the Past or Present Occupation Observation template found in [HL7 CDA® R2 Implementation Guide: C-CDA R2.1 Supplemental Templates for Occupational Data for Health Release 1, STU Release 1.1 - US Realm](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=522) but is simplified or use in the general clinical context and binds to the most recent ODH value set from Occupational Data for Health, version 20201030 code system.
+The Basic Occupation template is a simple observation template that is similar to the Past or Present Occupation Observation template found in [HL7 CDA® R2 Implementation Guide: C-CDA R2.1 Supplemental Templates for Occupational Data for Health Release 1, STU Release 1.1 - US Realm](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=522) but is simplified for use in the general clinical context and binds to the most recent ODH value set from Occupational Data for Health, version 20201030 code system.